 Apart form the wide range of behaviors depending on the choice of the urn function, which makes this generalized urn scheme challenging and rich by itself, attention arises from its relevance to branching phenomena, stochastic approximation and reinforced random walks \cite{Hill Lane Sudderth,Hill Lane Sudderth 2,Gouet,Kotz Balakrishnan,Mahmoud,Pemantle}, as well as in in Market Share modeling \cite{Dosi Ermoliev Kaniovski,Arthur,Arthur Dosi Ermoliev,DosieErmoliev2-1,Ermoliev-Arthur2,Ermoliev-Arthur3} and other fields \cite{Khanin,Cotar Limic,Olivera,Dinea Frizer Mitzenmacher}.
 We remark it has also been generalized to multicolor urns, whose strong convergence properties have been investigated by Arthur et Al. in a series of papers \cite{DosieErmoliev2-1,Ermoliev-Arthur2,Ermoliev-Arthur3}, but in the present work we restrict our attention to the two-colors case.

-We organized as follows: in this introductory section we briefly review the main known results about the Generalized Polya Urn (GPU) of Hill, Lane and Sudderth, discussing the classes of urn functions we will consider and introducing some notation.
-Then we will expose our results on large deviations in Section \ref{Section2}: in particular, we will present our theorems concerning the Sample Path Large Deviations Principles, a large deviations analysis for the event $\left\{ X_{n,n}=\left\lfloor sn\right\rfloor \right\} $, $s\in\left[0,1\right]$ and the Cumulant Generating Function (CGF), also discussing some applications to paradigmatic examples from literature.
-We collected all proofs in a dedicated section (Section \ref{Section3}) which contains almost all the technical features of this work.
+The paper is organized as follows: in this introductory section we briefly review the main known results about the Generalized Polya (GP) urn of Hill, Lane and Sudderth, discussing the classes of urn functions we will consider and introducing some notation.
+Our results on large deviations are in Section \ref{Section2}: in particular, we will present our theorems concerning the Sample Path Large Deviations Principles, a large deviations analysis for the event $\left\{ X_{n,n}=\left\lfloor sn\right\rfloor \right\} $, $s\in\left[0,1\right]$ and the Cumulant Generating Function (CGF), also discussing some applications to paradigmatic examples from literature.
+All proofs have been collected in a dedicated section (Section \ref{Section3}) which contains almost all the technical features of this work.